smstong/smstong.github.io/md/golang-faq.md

 **GOLANG FAQ**

+# What's a module?
+As long as a folder containing a file named "go.mod", it's treated as a module.

+# Can a module name be different to its container folder?
+Yes.
+But don't do that!
+Especially if your project is on remote git repo like github.
+If a module name is URL, go tools fetch that URL.
+If your module name is not the same as the repo name, go can NOT find it.

+# Does "import" support relative path?
+No Relative Paths: Imports are always absolute paths relative to the module root.

 # Why can constants be untyped?
 Go is a strong typed language, but constants in Go can be untyped.
 The main reason is FLEXIBILITY.